schatzlab/appliedgenomics2023/assignments/assignment2/README.md

 In this assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
 The secret message will be recognizable as a novel insertion of sequence not found in the reference.
 Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
 If all goes well the secret message should decode into a recognizable english text, otherwise double check your coordinates and try again.
 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/jhu/fall2023/600449600649).

 For this assignment, we recommend you install and run the tools using [bioconda](https://www.nature.com/articles/s41592-018-0046-7).
 There are some tips below in the Resources section.
-Note on Mac, we highly recommend you install the x86_64 package even if you are using an M1 chip.
+Note on Mac, you must install the x86_64 package even if you are using an M1 chip.

 #### Question 1.
 Coverage Analysis [20 pts]